SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 but the context can be restored to a clean state if the search is interrupted.

-Currently, MCSat supports only mode one-shot.

 For DPLL(T), the four operating modes can be used, except if a Floyd-Warshal theory solver is used.
 The Floyd-Warshal solvers are specialized for difference logic and support only mode one-shot.

-The default mode is push-pop for DPLL(T) and one-shot for MCSat.
+The default mode is push-pop.